*this website is being updated - please check back soon*

 My research and writing

-I’ve published work across sociology, media studies, and geography, including solo and co-authored pieces in Information, Communication and Society; Leonardo Electronic Almanac; Cultural Geographies; the European Journal of Cultural Studies, and The Double Negative, with forthcoming articles in the Annals of the Association of American Geographers, and Visual Communication.
+I’ve published work across geography, sociology, and new media studies, including solo and co-authored pieces in the Annals of the American Association of Geographers, New Media and Society, Information, Communication and Society; Leonardo Electronic Almanac; Cultural Geographies; the European Journal of Cultural Studies, and The Double Negative.